 What are your Top 3 favorite crops to grow in the EarthBox®?

-What advice do you have for someone who is new to EarthBox® gardening?
+What advice do you have for teachers who want a classroom garden?

 You will need:

 - 1 box of pasta

 - 1 cup fresh basil leaves (a garden favorite!)

 - 1 cup of chopped kale (another garden favorite!)

 - Salt & pepper to taste